qkzk/fm/development.md

 - shell would open in other tab path
 - open config file did nothing
 - Updated syntect to `5.2.0` since older versions required a crate which didn't compile anymore.
+- Could crash if a processus was terminated between file listing and file display

 #### Changelog